Skin Cancer Guide

 Everyone should be educated on suspicious looking moles using the ABCDE skin cancer guide below.
-Even if you have carefully practiced sun safety all summer, it’s important to continue being vigilant about your skin in the fall, winter, and beyond.
+Even if you have carefully practiced sun safety during the summer months, it’s important to continue being vigilant about your skin in the fall, winter, and beyond.
 Throughout the year, you should examine your skin head-to-toe once a month, looking for any suspicious lesions.
 Self-exams can help identify potential skin cancer early when they can almost always be completely cured.

 First, for a successful self-exam, you obviously need to know what you’re looking for.
 As a general rule, to spot either melanomas or non-melanoma skin cancers such as basal cell carcinoma and squamous cell carcinoma, take note of any new moles or growths, and any existing growths that begin to grow or change significantly in any other way.
 Lesions that change, itch, bleed, or don’t heal are also alarm signals.

 It is so vital to catch melanoma, the deadliest form of skin cancer, early that physicians developed a strategy for early recognition of the disease.

 Warning signs: the ABCDEs of Skin Cancer Guide

 Moles, brown spots and growths on the skin are usually harmless — but not always.
 Anyone who has more than 100 moles is at greater risk for melanoma.
 The first signs can appear in one or more atypical moles.
 That’s why it’s so important to get to know your skin very well and to recognize any changes in the moles on your body.
 Look for the ABCDE signs of melanoma, and if you see one or more, make an appointment with a physician immediately.

 This benign mole is not asymmetrical.
 If you draw a line through the middle, the two sides will match, meaning it is symmetrical.
 If you draw a line through this mole, the two halves will not match, meaning it is asymmetrical, a warning sign for melanoma.